 Since Monticello means "hillock" or "little mountain" in Italian, there is a logical explanation for Jefferson's choice.
 Jefferson may have just translated the names of the two mountains as they appeared in the Albemarle County Deed Books — Little Mountain and High Mountain — into Italian.
 High Mountain was referred to by Jefferson as Montalto, which he acquired in 1777.
-Jefferson's interest in Italian began as early as 1764 when he purchased an Italian-English dictionary, two historical works in Italian and the works of Machiavelli.
+Jefferson's interest in Italian began as early as 1764 when he purchased an Italian-English dictionary, two historical works in Italian, and the works of Machiavelli.
 By 1767, Jefferson had also convinced Francesco Alberti, a musician from Faenza, to move into the area so that he could study the violin with him.

 Another source may have been Andrea Palladio's Four Books of Architecture, a work Jefferson deemed to be his "bible."
-In Book One of the 1721 Leoni translation, Palladio describes the ideal setting for a country house, his famous Villa Rotunda near Vicenza: "Its situation is as advantageous and delicious as can be desired, being seated on a hillock of a most easy ascent ..."
-This was cited in Jefferson's account books of the 1770s.
+In Book One of the 1721 Leoni translation, Palladio describes the ideal setting for a country house, his famous Villa Rotonda near Vicenza: "Its situation is as advantageous and delicious as can be desired, being seated on a hillock of a most easy ascent ...."4 This was cited in Jefferson's account books of the 1770s.
 Whether or not Jefferson read this in Italian at this early date is unclear, but it is a possibility.
 At least the theater-like description of the site, located on top of a hillock above a navigable river and surrounded by hills and orchards, must have influenced Jefferson.

-- 6. Geismar to Jefferson, Hanau, April 13, 1789, in PTJ, 15:48.
+6. Geismar to Jefferson, April 13, 1789, in PTJ, 15:48.
 Transcription available at Founders Online.